IVZ, Germany’s public radio and television deploys Nextcloud for efficient file exchange and online content collaboration through ONLYOFFICE.

 First, security and confidentiality.
 Some of the journalists do deep investigative work, sometimes in countries with unstable political climates.
 As many journalists are not very technical, it is important they get good support and help in handling data securely.

 After implementing the ARD-ZDF box journalists who were in politically complicated countries, like Iraq, Iran, Afghanistan, started to use it to transfer videos and audio from interviews and such to Germany.
 Their use wasn’t primarily about security, it was just simplicity – all they needed was a standard wifi in the hotel.
 Today, this is very important to them, as journalists use their mobile phones to interview and files simply transfer over GPRS or wifi in the hotel.
 Nextcloud, besides the web app, develops also iOS, Android clients which can synchronize local folders to the cloud and sharing is as easy as in public clouds.

-Read the full case study to learn more about the initial reasons that made DEGES look for an EFSS solution, the issues encountered while using ownCloud, why Nextcloud was a better solution, how the migration went and infrastructure decisions.
+Read the full case study to learn more about the initial reasons that made IVZ look for an EFSS solution, the issues encountered while using ownCloud, why Nextcloud was a better solution and the infrastructure decisions.
 Check here to find more whitepapers and case studies for a deep insight in what Nextcloud has to offer in your industry.